Maximophone/notion_md_converter/README.md

 ## Limitations & Known Issues

 - Character encoding edge cases may need refinement (smart quotes)
-- Round-trip conversion is ~85% perfect (improvements ongoing)
+- Idempotency is validated on the provided references; additional edge cases may remain
 - Some advanced Notion blocks not yet supported (embeds, databases)
-- Empty line spacing may vary slightly between conversions
+- Blank lines are preserved only when represented as explicit empty paragraph blocks in Notion; arbitrary visual spacing between blocks is not inferred

 ## Contributing